 Accessing this area also requires you to pay entry fees and you can plan your tour with recognized tour operator.
 A visit to this conservancy area rewards amazing sights at a variety of wildlife species and several natural attractions.

 Explore Pemba museum

-Just a few hours, you set off to explore more about the Pemba Island’s history at its museum.
-This museum features a well-organized and showcases the island’s history.
-The museum features a 18th Omani fort that is believed to have been constructed on the ruins of 16th century Portuguese garrison.
+Just a few hours, you set off to explore more about Pemba Island’s history at its museum.
+This museum features well-organized and showcases the island’s history.
+The museum features an 18th Omani fort that is believed to have been constructed on the ruins of 16th-century Portuguese garrison.

-Other significant areas for you to explore in Pemba Island include the Chwaka ruins that comes with 2 sites-the Mazrui tombs which dates 17th century and Haruni site, the Ras Kigomasha Lighthouse, ruins in Chake-Chake, Mkame Ndume ruins, Spice farm and rainforest and many more.
+Other significant areas for you to explore in Pemba Island include the Chwaka ruins that come with 2 sites-the Mazrui tombs which dates 17th century and the Haruni site, the Ras Kigomasha Lighthouse, ruins in Chake-Chake, Mkame Ndume ruins, Spice farm and rainforest, and many more.